nikitavoloboev/data/docs/programming-languages/python/python-libraries/python-libraries.md

 - [Parsing](https://github.com/MagicStack/parsing) - Implements an LR(1) parser generator, as well as the runtime support for using a generated parser, via the Lr and Glr parser drivers.
 - [Dictdiffer](https://github.com/inveniosoftware/dictdiffer) - Module that helps you to diff and patch dictionaries.
 - [Norbert](https://github.com/sigsep/norbert) - Painless Wiener filters for audio separation.
+- [titus-isolate](https://github.com/Netflix-Skunkworks/titus-isolate) - Enables the isolated and efficient use of compute resources in a multi-tenant container environment.

 ## Links